 - 6. The centroid is equal to the intensity mean. - 7.
 The statistical data gives useful information about the sky background: - If the mean and variance have the same value, the background is dominated by poisson noise and no addditional point sources exist inside the probe area.
-The mean value then gives a good estimation for a constant sky background. - A skew value which is not equal to zero (including a small uncertainty range) is a strong
+The mean value then gives a good estimate for a constant sky background. - A skew value not equal to zero (including a small uncertainty range) is a strong hint that the background is contaminated with weak point sources.